-- 1. Complete a CUREC 1A checklist (available via CANVAS].
+- 1. Complete a CUREC 1A checklist (available via CANVAS.).
 If this shows a CUREC 2 form is required, complete this too (but please note that this is not advised as it can take up to 2 months to process). - 2.
 Sign the form yourself and then obtain your supervisor's signature. - 3.
 Give your completed form to the Course Coordinator, for forwarding to the Departmental Research Ethics Committee (DREC).
-Please note that you should do this at least 30 days before you plan to start your research.
+Please note that you should do this by the deadline in week 2 of Hilary.